Uvacoder/uvacodernotes2/pages/d3/terminology.md

 // gray === '#808080'
 ```
 * `continuous` - Given a lower and an upper boundary, a continuous set includes every possible number between (and including) the boundaries.
 For example, the continuous set with a lower boundary of 0 and an upper boundary of 10, the set includes 0, 0.00001, 1, 3.14, 7, 10, and every other number that is equal to or larger than 0 and also less than or equal to 10.
 A continuous set is always quantitative.
 * `discrete` - A discrete set of data is an explicit set of values.
-This can be quantitative (the set of whole numbers with boundaries 0 and 5 is {0,1,2,3,4,5}) or categorical (the set of months is {January, February, March, April, May, June, July, August, September, October, November, December}).
+This can be quantitative (the set of whole numbers with boundaries 0 and 5 is 0,1,2,3,4,5) or categorical (the set of months is January, February, March, April, May, June, July, August, September, October, November, December).